ElleAshby/ReadMe/README.md

 -----------------------------------------------------------------------------------------------

-These two vastly different communities are connected throug Open sourcing can allow people to collaborate, edit, change and adjust the code allowing their own personal mark and this can also be seen through dance.
+These two vastly different communities are connected through Open sourcing can allow people to collaborate, edit, change and adjust the code allowing their own personal mark and this can also be seen through dance.
 Dancers take elements of routines and combine them together to form new and interesting sequences.
 This collaboration fosters a stronger relationship between the creator and the user.

 # Analogue meets digital